 The Science Festival Alliance’s Just Add Science program

-Launched in 2015 with funding from the Simons Foundation, the Just Add Science program is directly supporting new or substantially expanded initiatives that experiment with outreach in settings where people aren’t expecting an encounter with science.
-In September of 2015 nine initiatives received a total of $80,000 in awards for Just Add Science activity that will take place by fall of 2016.
-With three lead festivals for the Just Add Science program added in, this means that at least 12 science festivals will be focused on how to “reach people where they are” in 2016.
-All 12 participating initiatives are described below.
+Launched in 2015 with funding from the Simons Foundation, the Just Add Science program supported new or substantially expanded initiatives that experimented with outreach in settings where people aren’t expecting an encounter with science.
+Nine initiatives received a total of $80,000 in awards for Just Add Science activity.
+With three lead festivals for the Just Add Science program added in, this means that at 12 science festivals focused on how to “reach people where they are” in 2016.

 What is Just Add Science activity?

 Just Add Science activity is characterized as science programming taking place in a context that integrates into the normal course of people’s lives.